 - Florihana is a French distillery that offers extensive certifications on their oils, including batch-specific GC/MS reports.
 Most of my essential oils are from Florihana.

 - Eden Botanicals offers an extensive catalog of premium essential oils, hydrosols (distilled botanical waters), extracts, carrier oils, diffusers, and aromatherapy accessories.
 They specialize in bulk and wholesale options, but now offer quantities more appropriate for the home user.

 - Nature’s Gift is a well-respected aromatherapy supplier among herbalists and aromatherapists.
-Domestic orders ship free over $50, the selection is extensive, and the site is filled with excellent aromatherapy education.
+They offer an extensive selection and the site is filled with excellent aromatherapy education.

 - Rocky Mountain Oils offers great blends and roll-ons, along with a small assortment of accessories.
 Many of their oils and blends come diluted in a carrier oil, so be sure to read ingredients before buying.
 GC/MS reports are available.
 Free shipping on US orders.

-- Mountain Rose Herbs is my favorite source for bulk herbs, but they also offer wonderful carrier oils, butters, extracts, teas, and more.
+- Mountain Rose Herbs is my favorite source for bulk herbs, but they also offer lovely carrier oils, butters, extracts, teas, clays, salts, spices, and more.
 It’s a simply delightful online store!

 - Starwest Botanicals offers a similar selection as Mountain Rose Herbs, though product sizes are more limited.
 You’ll find herbs, essential oils, natural body care ingredients, extracts, and more.

 - Bulk Herb Store also offers excellent herbs, many organic.
 Their selection isn’t as extensive as Mountain Rose Herbs, but they run fantastic sales from time to time.